 Other publications include introductions for and editing of two Special Issues of Problems of Post-Communism, on “The Meaning of 1989 and After,” (2009) and on “The New Populism in Central and Southeast Europe” (2008).
-He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and, “The EU and East Central Europe: Forging a New Relationship,” in Sharon Wolchik and Jane Curry, Eds., Central and East European Politics: From Communism to Democracy, 4th Ed., forthcoming.
+He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and, “The EU and East Central Europe: Forging a New Relationship,” in Sharon Wolchik and Jane Curry, Eds., Central and East European Politics: From Communism to Democracy, 4th Ed., 2018.

-During spring, 2018 Dr. Linden will be a Fulbright-Schuman Scholar in Rome, Italy and Bruges, Belgium.
+During spring, 2018 Dr. Linden was a Fulbright-Schuman Scholar in Rome, Italy and Bruges, Belgium.
 During fall, 2016 he held a DAAD Research Fellowship at the American Institute for Contemporary Germany Studies in Washington, DC.
 Previously, he has been a Transatlantic Academy Fellow at the German Marshall Fund and received research grants from the National Council for Eurasian and East European Research and from the International Research and Exchanges Board.
 He has been a Fulbright Research Scholar, a Fulbright Distinguished Lecturer, a Research Scholar at the Kennan Institute for Advanced Russian Studies of the Woodrow Wilson Center, a Senior Fellow at the United States Institute of Peace under the Jennings Randolph Program on International Peace, and a Guest Scholar of the East European Studies Program of the Woodrow Wilson Center.

-At Pitt he has taught courses on world politics, comparative foreign policies, East Europe, and a graduate seminar on East European politics and capstone seminars for political science majors on “Transformations at the Edge of Europe” and “The New International Relations of Europe.”
+At Pitt he taught courses on world politics, comparative foreign policies, East Europe, and a graduate seminar on East European politics and capstone seminars for political science majors on “Transformations at the Edge of Europe” and “The New International Relations of Europe.”

-Linden, Ronald H. with Shane Killian, “EU Accession and After,” in Sharon Wolchik and Jane Curry, Eds., Central and East European Politics: From Communism in Democracy, 3rd Ed.
-Lanham, MD: Rowman and Littlefield, 2014.
-[LINK]
+“The EU and East Central Europe: Forging a New Relationship,” in Sharon Wolchik and Jane Curry, Eds., Central and East European Politics: From Communism to Democracy, 4th Ed., 2018.

 Linden, Ronald H., Ahmet Evin, Kemal Kirisci, Thomas Straubhaar, Nathalie Tocci, Juliette Tolay, Joshua Walker.
 2012.
 Turkey and its Neighbors: Foreign Relations in Transition.
 Boulder: Lynne Rienner